Cleric 5e (5th Edition) Class in D&D Classes

 Contents

-Revealing the oldest game of dungeons: This is not just the stuff to describe the cleric 5e but something more that can be called down a curse upon the forces of underneath, a human lifting her holy symbol as light pours from it to drive back the zombies crowding in on her companions.
+This is not just the stuff to describe the cleric 5e but something more that can be called down a curse upon the forces underneath, a human lifting her holy symbol as light pours from it to drive back the zombies crowding in on her companions.

 It’s the arms and eyes upraised to the sun the supreme power with the prayers on lips and the elf begins to glow with the inner light which spills out to the heal of his battle-worn companions.
 With that chanting the song of glory, a dwarf swings his axe in the wide swaths to cut through the ranks of orcs arrayed against him, shouting the praise to the gods with every foe fall.